Times and places are to be confirmed.

 Female club prize - awarded to the club with the three fastest female finishers

-Coors Cup - awarded to the club with the highest number of finishers
+Murdo McDonald Cup (previously the Coors Cup) - awarded to the club with the highest number of finishers

 Scottish Hamper - awarded to the winner of the Balmaha Drop Bag competition

 Coaches will be available after the race to transport runners from Tyndrum back to Milngavie.
-Coach seats cost £11 each and MUST be booked in advance.
-Information on booking buses will be available soon after entry closes.
+Coach seats cost £11 each and MUST be booked in advance via SI Entries.

 Coach times are as follows:

 Saturday 29th April: 6:00pm, 7:00pm, 8:00pm, 9:00pm and 10:00pm,

 There is also a coach on Sunday morning at 10:00am